This post may contain affiliate links.

 - 2 pkgs dry yeast or 2 TBSP dry Yeast

 - ½ cup butter melted, or dairy free margarine

 - 4-4½ cup all purpose flour

-- I divide the dough into halves, then quarters and go from there.
+I divide the dough into halves, then quarters and go from there.
 You can make these any size you would like.
 Just make sure they are uniform so they bake evenly.
-I got 10 rolls out of half of the dough.
+I got 20 rolls out of a full batch of dough.